bmgraves/grub2adm/README.md

 in the use of grub2 are not readily apparent.
 It is the intention of this program to allow users to manage their grub2 boot options in a simple and pain free way.

+NOTE: Latest Roadmap Will always be listed under the "alpha" branch.
+To check feature status, please look under that
+      readme.

 # STATUS
 Current version is limited, but ready for use.
 Master version is currently the beta version, New features will be tested and developed on the alpha version, before being pushed up for usage tests.